Basf (ETR:BAS) Given a €49.00 Price Target at Jefferies Financial Group

-Jefferies Financial Group set a €49.00 ($52.69) price target on Basf (ETR:BAS – Get Rating) in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+Jefferies Financial Group set a €49.00 ($53.26) target price on Basf (ETR:BAS – Get Rating) in a research report sent to investors on Tuesday, Borsen Zeitung reports.

-A number of other research firms have also weighed in on BAS.
-The Goldman Sachs Group set a €54.00 ($58.06) target price on shares of Basf in a report on Monday, November 28th.
-Barclays set a €62.00 ($66.67) price objective on shares of Basf in a research report on Monday, November 14th.
-Credit Suisse Group set a €61.00 ($65.59) price objective on shares of Basf in a research report on Friday, September 30th.
-Deutsche Bank Aktiengesellschaft set a €60.00 ($64.52) price objective on shares of Basf in a research report on Wednesday, November 30th.
-Finally, Warburg Research set a €57.40 ($61.72) price objective on shares of Basf in a research report on Wednesday, November 2nd.

 Basf Company Profile